 ABI supports the state requiring all public agencies to demonstrate consideration of private sector services instead of the use of public services.
 ABI supports the practice of the government submitting requests for proposals in subcontracting of appropriate public services to the private sector to reduce government expenditures or to avoid unfair competition with the private sector.
-ABI believes government entities, such as Iowa Prison Industries and the Iowa Communications Network, should not compete with taxpaying, private sector.
+ABI believes government entities, such as lowa Prison Industries and the lowa Communications Network, should not compete with taxpaying, private sector vendors for goods and services offered by the private sector.